Neurofibromatosis type I: Inheritance and spontaneous mutation

-Related medical conditions

-Mutations in the NF1 gene have been linked to NF-1, juvenile myelomonocytic leukemia and Watson syndrome.
-A condition with a separate gene mutation but similar Café au lait spots is Legius syndrome, which has a mutation on the SPRED1 gene.

 Diagnosis

 Prenatal testing and prenatal expectations

 Prenatal testing may be used to identify the existence of NF-1 in the fetus.
 For embryos produced via in vitro fertilisation, it is possible via preimplantation genetic diagnosis to screen for NF-1.

-Chorionic villus sampling or amniocentesis can be used to detect NF-1 in the fetus.

 While the presence of NF-1 can be identified through prenatal testing the severity with which the condition will be expressed is impossible to determine.

-People with NF-1 have a 50% percent chance of passing the disorder on to their kids, but people can have a child born with NF-1 when they themselves do not have it.
-This is caused in a spontaneous change in the genes during pregnancy.
+People with NF-1 have a 50% percent chance of passing the disorder to their offspring, but people can have a child born with NF-1 when they themselves do not have the condition.
+This is caused by a spontaneous mutation.

 Post-natal testing

 The National Institutes of Health (NIH) has created specific criteria for the diagnosis of NF-1.
 Two of these seven "Cardinal Clinical Features" are required for positive diagnosis.
 There is practical flowchart to distinguish between NF1, NF2 and schwannomatosis.